Federal Elections

 d.
 Someone to become the Premier of the province.

-Question 17 of 58
+Question 20 of 65

 c.
-March 3rd every five years after the last election.
+March 3rd every five years after the last election

-Question 18 of 58
+Question 21 of 65

 Who do Members of Parliament represent?

 b.
-Everyone who lives in his or her neighbourhood.
+Everyone who lives in their neighbourhood

 c.
-Everyone who lives in his or her province.
+Everyone who lives in their province

 d.
-Everyone in Northern Canada.
+Everyone in Northern Canada

-Question 19 of 58
+Question 22 of 65

-What is the role of the Opposition parties?
+What is the role of opposition parties?

 b.
-To supervise the government.
+To supervise the government

 c.
-To oppose or try to improve government proposals.
+To oppose or try to improve government proposals

 d.
-To regulate government proposals.
+To regulate government proposals

-Question 20 of 58
+Question 23 of 65

-What is an 'electoral district'?
+What is an electoral district?

 a.
-A geographical area where the politicians reside.
+A geographical area where politicians reside

 b.
-An area where politicians work.
+An area where politicians work

 c.
-A geographical area represented by a member of the House of Commons.
+A geographical area represented by a member of the House of Commons

 d.
-The area where voting takes place in your locality.
+The area where voting takes place in your locality

-Question 21 of 58
+Question 24 of 65

 What do you mark on a federal election ballot?